 Treatment for this condition has advanced significantly over the last couple of decades.
-With the right team of experts supporting and treating your child, all of his medical concerns can be treated and addressed successfully.
-Your baby will live a productive, fulfilling life just as he is meant to.
+With the right team of experts, all of your child’s medical concerns can be treated and addressed successfully.
+Your baby will live a productive, fulfilling life just as he or she is meant to.

 I believe that planning for your baby’s arrival will give you some peace of mind about what lies ahead.
 Here are a few ways parents can prepare for those first few months with a baby with a cleft lip/palate: